Special Reports:

 • Read the full story here.

-Jesse Copelyn was a health journalist at Bhekisisa from April 2022 to April 2023.
+Jesse Copelyn was a health journalist at Bhekisisa between 2022 and 2023.